sucheta90/book_my_events/README.md

 2. The look of the theater on smaller screen has to be redesigned.
 3. Authorized users will be able to add events to the list, which will be sorted based on event dates.
 4. Pie charts to show popularity of the event/ tickets sold till date (TBD).
+5. The will be fetched using API instead of being hard coded.